 Moldovita Monastery: Rare Frescoes from the Medieval Ages

-Moldovita Monastery is one of the eight UNESCO World Heritage Sites of Bucovina, all masterpieces inspired by the Byzantine art of the 15th and 16th centuries.
-Their distinctive element – the external walls covered with frescoes representing complete religious cycles – make them unique in the myriad of churches built anywhere in the world in that time.
+Moldovita Monastery is one of the eight painted churches included on UNESCO World Heritage Sites, all masterpieces inspired by the Byzantine art of the 15th and 16th centuries.
+Their distinctive element – the external walls covered with frescoes representing complete religious cycles – makes them unique in the myriad of churches built anywhere in the world in that time.

-Their spiritual function is supported by their political and educational role that aimed to defend and strengthen the Orthodox church in a time when both Protestantism and Islamism were getting closer and closer to the borders of the medieval Romanian provinces.
+Their spiritual function was supported by their political and educational role that aimed to defend and strengthen the Orthodox Church in a time when both Protestantism and Islamism were at the borders of the medieval Romanian provinces.

-The geopolitical context of Moldavia in the 15th and 16th centuries – back then also incorporating present day Bucovina – was one of the defining conditions that marked the appearance of this Moldavian style, so present in the painted churches.
+The geopolitical context of Moldavia in the 15th and 16th centuries – back then also incorporating present-day Bucovina – was one of the defining conditions that marked the appearance of the Moldavian architectural style, so representative for the painted churches.

-Continuing the work of his father, Petru Rares founded Moldovita Monastery in 1532, very close to where his great grandfather had built a church more than a century before.
-Surrounded by fortification walls with four corner towers and a solid gate tower, the monastery combined the religious and defensive walls, a constant practice of a time when enemy attacks often took place.
+Continuing the work of his father, Petru Rares founded Moldovita Monastery in 1532, very close to where his great-grandfather had built a church more than a century before.
+Surrounded by fortification walls with four corner towers and a solid gate tower, the monastery combined the religious and defensive elements, a common practice of a time when enemy attacks often took place.

 Architecture and unique paintings

 Several elements make the paintings from Moldovita stand out.
 Above the altar, Virgin Mary with Baby Jesus is surrounded by her parents in a scene that otherwise is dominated by archangels while in the Cycle of Passions from the nave, Jesus and Pontius Pilate appear discussing in a casual manner.
-Plus, the scene of the Siege of Constantinople, a central theme for all the churches of the time, is best conserved here, the dramatics of the fight from the 15th century being still visible so long after its painting.
+Plus, the scene of the Siege of Constantinople, a central theme for all the painted churches, is best-preserved here.

-If you’re curious to understand and discover its outstanding value, in just one day you can easily visit Moldovita Monastery plus two or three more of the painted churches of Bucovina.
-The distances between these UNESCO Sites are short, and the monuments’ paintings are truly captivating works of art, top attractions of this beautiful part of Romania.
+If you’re curious to understand and discover its outstanding value, in just one day you can easily visit Moldovita Monastery plus two or three more of the painted churches of Bucovina, truly captivating works of art, top attractions of this beautiful part of Romania.